View Screen Reader-Friendly Version

 Here are thoughts from your colleagues about they approach making professional learning not something that is “done” to participants but rather something they collaboratively construct.

-- Placing students as the frame for the learning (i.e. the why)
+• Placing students at the centre of our shared thinking and learning (i.e. the why)

 Measuring Impact